Higher associativity of Moore spectra: Proof of the

-In general the cells of $\K^n$ are in one-to-one correspondence with the planar rooted trees with $n$-leaves.
-More specifically, the codimension $k$ cells are in bijection with the planar rooted trees with $n$ leaves and $k$ internal vertices. \begin{notn} Let $\T_k$ be the collection of planar rooted trees with $k$ leaves and For each $t \in \T_k$, let $\K(t)$ denote the corresponding cell of $\K^k$. \end{notn} \begin{defn} A \emph{corolla} is a planar rooted tree with no internal vertices. \end{defn}
+Thus $\K^4$ parameterizes homotopy coherence of the associativity among the four-fold multiplications.
+In general the cells of $\K^n$ are in one-to-one correspondence with the planar rooted trees with $n$ leaves.
+More specifically, the codimension $k$ cells are in bijection with the planar rooted trees with $n$ leaves and $k$ internal vertices. \begin{notn} Let $\T_n$ be the collection of planar rooted trees with $n$ leaves and For each $t \in \T_n$, let $\K\brk{t}$ denote the corresponding cell of $\K^n$. \end{notn} \begin{defn} A \emph{corolla} is a planar rooted tree with no internal vertex. \end{defn}

-There is exactly one corolla in $\T_k$ for all $k \in \mathbb{N}$.
-If $t \in \T_k$ is a corolla then $\K(t)$ is the Stasheff polytope $\K^{k}$.
-For any other tree $t \in \T_k$, we can obtain a set of corollas by breaking the tree off at each vertex.
-We call this set the \emph{corolla decomposition} of $t$ and denote it by $\CC(t).$
+For every $n \in \mathbb{N}$, $\T_n$ contains exactly one corolla.
+If $t \in \T_n$ is a corolla then $\K(t)$ is the Stasheff polytope $\K^{n}$.
+For any other tree $t \in \T_n$, we can obtain a set of corollas by breaking the tree off at each vertex.
+We call this set the \emph{corolla decomposition} of $t$ and denote it by $\Cl(t).$

 \begin{ex} If $t$ is the tree